perladvent/perldotcom/content/article/_pub_2001_09_04_tiedhash.md

 Tie::Hash::Regex.

-Another recent addition to CPAN is Tie::Hash::Approx, which was written by Briac Pilprï¿½.
+Another recent addition to CPAN is Tie::Hash::Approx, which was written by Briac Pilpr�.
 This addresses a similar problem, but instead of using regex matching, it uses Jarkko Hietaniemi's String::Approx module.

 ### [Conclusion: Tie::Hash::Cannabinol]{#conclusion: tie::hash::cannabinol}